-Normally a line should only have output functions or input functions enabled.
-The exception is when one of the 'Sample' options is enabled.
+A line must only have output functions or input functions enabled.
+When one of the 'Sample' options is selected it will automatically enable the opposite function.
 Note that these configuration options relate to the true or false status of the line, not the actual output voltage levels on the lines or events consumed or produced.
 These are controlled in the individual event settings.

-For safety, any input function will over ride an output function so you must be sure to set an input to 'Disabled' in order to use it as an output.
+For safety, any input function will over ride an output function so you must always be sure to set an input to 'Disabled' in order to use it as an output.